w3c/wot-thing-description/proposals/common-definitions/README.md

    3. `"formDefaults"`
    4. `"formDefinitions"`
 3. In an expanded TD, the following terms MUST NOT be used in the form level:
-   1. `"schema"`: TODO:
+   1. `"schema"`: TODO: How to remove?
    2. `"formDefaults"`
+   3. `"form"`
-4. When a field — such as or `"formDefaults"` — references a definition, that definition MUST exist in the root level in the respective category; e.g., all values of `"formDefaults"` (when not an object) must be in the `"formDefaults"` in the root level.
+4. When a field — such as or `"formDefaults"` — references a definition, that definition MUST exist in the root level in the respective category; e.g., all values of `"formDefaults"` (when not an object) must be in the `"formDefinitions"` in the root level.

 ## Algorithm